spring-guides/gs-accessing-data-mongodb/README.md

 }
 ```

 `CustomerRepository` extends the `MongoRepository` interface and plugs in the type of values and id it works with: `Customer` and `String`.
-Out-of-the-box, this interface comes with many operations, including standard CRUD (change-replace-update-delete).
+Out-of-the-box, this interface comes with many operations, including standard CRUD operations (change-replace-update-delete).

 You can define other queries as needed by simply declaring their method signature.
-In this case, you add `findByFirstName`, which essentially seeks nodes of type `Customer` and find the one that matches on `firstName`.
+In this case, you add `findByFirstName`, which essentially seeks documents of type `Customer` and finds the one that matches on `firstName`.

 You also have:
 - `findByLastName` to find a list of people by last name

+In a typical Java application, you would write a class that implements `CustomerRepository` and craft the queries yourself.
+What makes Spring Data Mongo so powerful is the fact that you don't have to create this implementation.
+Spring Data Mongo creates it on the fly when you run the application.

 Let's wire this up and see what it looks like!